-- Type of notification : Choose the events on which the user service will notify the contacts defined previously
+- Type of notification : Choose the events for which the user service will notify the contacts defined below

-- Contacts/Linked Contact Group : Selection of contacts to be notified.
-The list on the left contains the available contacts and the list on the right contains the selected contacts.
+- Contacts/Contact Groups : Select contacts to be notified.
+The list on the left contains the available contacts and the list on the right contains configured groups of contacts.

-- Choose the user services on which the one being created will depend.
-The lists contain the available user services.
-Depending on the impact it will be set either "blocking" or "degrading".
+- choose the user services on which the one being created will depend.
+The lists contains available, existing user services.
+Depending on its impact it will be set as either "blocking" or "degrading".

-- Choose the equipment on which the SU will depend.
-The lists contain the available equipment.
-Depending on the impact of the selected equipment, it will be set either "blocking" or "degrading".
+- choose the hosts on which the US will depend.
+The lists contain the available hosts.
+Depending on the impact of the selected hosts,they are set to either "blocking" or "degrading".

-- Choose the unitary services on which the SU will depend.
-The lists contain the available unit services.
-Depending on the impact of the selected unit service, it will be set either "blocking" or "degrading".
+- choose the services on which the US depends.
+The lists contain the available services.
+Depending on the impact of the selected service, it will be set to either "blocking" or "degrading".

-We will through a case study decompose the modeling of a user service.
+We will, through a worked example, deconstruct the implementation of a user service.

-Infrastructure : we have two Windows servers running a redundant Active Directory, SRV CD1 and SRV CD2.
+Infrastructure : we have two Windows servers running a resilient Active Directory, SRV CD1 and SRV CD2.

-We want to create a user service that represents the overall operation of the service".
-Active Directory ».
-This is provided by two different servers in order to have a redundancy effect.
+We want to create a user service that represents the overall operation of the service " Active Directory ".
+This is provided by two different servers in order that it have redundancy.

 3.2.2.
-Step 2: Define the elements necessary for the proper functioning of the user service.
+Step 2: Define the elements necessary for the proper operation of the user service.

-SVR CD1 : represents the correct operation of the first server providing the active directory service.
+SVR CD1 : represents the properly functioning first server providing active directory services.

-AD-check on CD1 : represents the proper functioning of the first active directory service.
+AD-check on CD1 : represents the properly functioning first active directory service.

-SVR CD2 : represents the proper functioning of the second server providing the active directory service.
+SVR CD2 : represents the properly functioning second server providing the active directory services.

-AD-check on CD2 : represents the proper functioning of the second active directory service.
+AD-check on CD2 : represents the properly functioning second active directory service.